BJP stage sit-in at Mahatma Gandhi memorial against MCD House ruckus | Politics

 - India

+The party said action should be take against 13 Aam Aadmi Party MLAs nominated to the House of Municipal Corporation of Delhi (MCD) for allegedly instigating the ruckus and ''assault'' on BJP councilors.

+Delhi BJP working president Virendra Sachdeva urged Lt Governor V K Saxena to form a committee to inquire into the violence in the MCD House on Friday.

+The AAP councilors had protested against the oath of aldermen in the meeting of Municipal Corporation of Delhi(MCD) House that escalated into a ruckus, leaving several persons injured.

+''It was a very shameful day in the history of democracy as the uncontrolled councilors of Aam Aadmi Party misbehaved in the MCD House meeting and the AAP MLAs provoked them,'' Sachdeva charged.

+''The AAP councilors hurled chairs, snatched the mike from the presiding officer, climbed on the tables and abused others, showing what kind of politics the Aam Aadmi Party is doing,'' he claimed.
 The BJP leaders including MPs Harsh Vardhan and Ramesh Bidhuri slammed the AAP saying ''hooliganism by its councilors in the MCD meeting on Friday showed its anarchic face''.

-The AAP councilors had protested against the oath of aldermen in the meeting of Municipal Corporation of Delhi(MCD) House that escalated into a ruckus in which several persons were injured.

-''Kejriwal taking the name of Mahatma Gandhi formed the Aam Aadmi Party.
+''Kejriwal, invoking Mahatma Gandhi, formed the Aam Aadmi Party.
 Gandhi's soul must be anguished by what AAP councilors did in the MCD House,'' Bidhuri said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)